SOUTH AUSTRALIA

 University Senior College Create Change Award

-Erin Gear of Tea Tree Gully, embodies a oriented leadership, advocating for equality, diversity, and inclusion, particularly for Indigenous communities.
+Erin Gear of Tea Tree Gully, embodies a community oriented leadership, advocating for equality, diversity, and inclusion, particularly for Indigenous communities.
 At the Sammy D Foundation, she expanded youth mentoring into Adelaide's Northern suburbs, prioritising cultural safety and recruiting Indigenous employees.
 As the Program Manager at CareerTrackers, Erin facilitated internships for Indigenous students, fostering sustainable relationships and community support.
 Erin secured the organisation's first government partnership, enabling Indigenous pathways into the public sector.
 Erin's commitment to social progress continues through her involvement with Global Voices, the Young Indigenous Women in STEM Academy and Power Community Limited, reflecting her dedication to driving meaningful change.

 Jamie Bucirde of Parkside, is a qualified Sexologist, Resident Sexology Columnist for CityMag, and activist pioneering change in the hospitality and arts industry.
 As the founder of 'On the Cusp' and 'Not So Hospitable', Jamie addresses prevalent issues of sexual harassment and abuse within industries.
 Not So Hospitable provides a platform for hospitality workers to share testimonials, amassing 400 accounts within three months.
 Jamie creates academic case studies on hospitality-based sexual harassment and advocating for legislative change.
 Through On the Cusp, she delivers evidence-based workshops to foster respectful workplace relationships, aiming to eliminate harassment and ensure safety for all employees.